EddaAkikusa/pq/README.md

 Converted to Mercurial on 1/12/2010 & sent to http://bitbucket.org/grumdrig/pq/ ; development will continue from there.
 If at all.
 Source opened 5/20/11.
-The world ends tomorrow anyway.
+The world ends tomorrow anyway.[^1]

 This project represents an ex post facto rendering of pq6 in its various versions in version control, so that changes will be trackable